Aryagm/blockdl/README.md

 ## ✨ Features

 - 🎨 **Visual Design**: Drag and drop neural network layers
-- 🔗 **Smart Connections**: Automatic shape validation, so you catcj problems early.
+- 🔗 **Smart Connections**: Automatic shape validation, so you catch problems early.
-- 🐍 **Code Generation**: Copy working Keras code instantly as you build your network
+- 🐍 **Code Generation**: Copy working Keras and Pytorch code instantly as you build your network
 - 🚀 **No Installation**: Runs entirely in your browser

 ## 🚀 Quick Start